saptak/eg-mcp-server/README.md

 ## 💬 Example Queries

-Once installed, you can ask Claude Desktop:
+Once installed, you can ask MCP Client:

 ### Configuration Analysis & Monitoring
 - *"What's the current status of my Envoy Gateway?"*